 6. Lundin Energy Norway

 Furthermore, Lundin Energy is committed to exploring better ways of extracting and producing oil and gas in Norway.
-It aims to achieve through research, innovation, partnerships, and collaborations.
+It aims to achieve this through research, innovation, partnerships, and collaborations.

 Conclusion

 Norway currently has about 90 oil and gas producing fields and this number is expected to rise to more than 130 in a few years.
 If you are looking to migrate and work in Norway, consider a job in the oil sector.
-Visit our career resources page for Best Norwegian Oil and Gas Recruitment Agencies and other helpful articles, guides, and tips.
+Visit our career resources page for the Best Norwegian Oil and Gas Recruitment Agencies and other helpful articles, guides, and tips.

 Editor’s Recommendation